Leyi-24/Geog485/Lab2/readme.md

    * What is the K nearest neighbors algorithm doing?
    * What kinds of biases could be introduced in the training process?
    * How was your training data distributed spatially?
 Did you favor a particular area of the image?
-   * Around how many observations did you have for each class?
-   * What input raster bands did you use when predicting?
-   *

 Insert screenshots of the unsupervised result, and your supervised results with brief figure captions.